Skidlz/Manchester-Tape-Storage/README.md

 # Manchester-Tape-Storage
-Tools for binary data on cassette
+Tools for storing binary data on cassette

+Includes:
+  Python script for encoding
+  Arduino sketch for decoding
+  Schematics for the hardware interface